Ste. Genevieve – Europeans West of the Mississippi River

 The Beauvais-Amoureux House was built in 1792 by Jean Baptiste St. Gemme Beauvais,

-Jr. overlooking le grand champ, the agricultural fields of Sainte Genevieve.
-The home was constructed in the French creole vernacular post in the ground (poteaux-en-terre), the manner that was common in the 18th century in Ste.
-Genevieve.
+Jr. overlooking Le Grand Champ, the agricultural fields of Sainte Genevieve.
+The home was constructed in the French Creole vernacular post-in-the-ground (poteaux-en-terre) style, a manner common in the 18th century in St. Genevieve.

 With the Emancipation, any enslaved African Americans who remained in Ste.
-Genevieve were freed.
+Genevieve was freed.
 Several African American communities developed in and around the town.
 The only such community still represented by standing buildings is that on St. Mary’s Road in the vicinity of the South Fork of the Gabouri Creek.
 Two residences remain from the community at 309 St. Mary’s Road and the Brooks House at 311 St. Mary’s Road.
-Both are two-story, wood-framed vernacular house types placed on raised foundations, and both were erected during the second half of the nineteenth century.
+Both are two-story, wood-framed vernacular house types placed on raised foundations, and both were erected during the second half of the 19th century.
 A third property historically associated with the African American community is the Lincoln School on Washington Street.
-This school, built in about 1860, served as the community’s only African American public school between about 1894 and 1929.
+This school, built around 1860, served as the community’s only African American public school from approximately 1894 to 1929.

 For much of the second half of the 19th century, Ste.
-Genevieve’s economy continued to be dominated by agriculture.
-In 1876, the town boasted a grocery store, a watchmaker and jeweler, a banker, two boot and shoe manufacturers, a tailor, an attorney, a tin shop, a stove, and tinware store, a dressmaker, a general merchandise store, and a hotel.
+Genevieve’s economy remained dominated by agriculture.
+In 1876, the town boasted a grocery store, a watchmaker and jeweler, a banker, two boot and shoe manufacturers, a tailor, an attorney, a tin shop, a stove, and a tinware store, a dressmaker, a general merchandise store, and a hotel.

 In 1876, work began on constructing the present Gothic Revival Catholic church.
 Services continued in the earlier rock church as the new brick building was built around and over it.
 The rock church was eventually dismantled, but its foundation is still visible in the present church basement.
 The new church, which still dominates the city’s skyline, was dedicated in 1880 and cost $24,000.